romangurevitch/ConcurrencyWorkshop/internal/pattern/dynamic/README.md

 ### 6. Avoid Shared State

-- **Immutable Data**: Prefer passing data by value or using immutable data structures to avoid the need for synchronization.
+- **Immutable Data**: Prefer passing data by value or using immutable data structures to avoid the need for synchronisation.
-- **Synchronization Primitives**: If shared state is necessary, protect it with synchronization primitives like mutexes.
+- **Synchronisation Primitives**: If shared state is necessary, protect it with synchronisation primitives like mutexes.

 ---